elopio/docs/source/includes/_glossary.md

 ## Cash

 Cash is an ERC-20 token that is used within Augur's Solidity smart contracts and acts as a wrapper for ETH to facilitate some of Augur's functionality.
-Users do not interact directly with Cash tokens.
+Users do not interact directly with Cash tokens in Augur.

 ## Categorical Market